The Modern Sounds of The Knitters

 “Be ready & hit record”

-Internally I always felt that this record was over my head but everyone involved were most kind and supportive along the way so we simply did our best but like I had mentioned, I respectively bow down to the great Mark Linett for bringing this one on home.
+Internally I always felt that this record was over my head but everyone involved were most kind and supportive along the way so I simply did my best but like I had mentioned, I respectively bow down to the great Mark Linett for bringing this one on home.
+Gratitude all around.

 Featured Song | Dry River